-After arm lift surgery, you will be able to return home immediately and resume your desk job within 5-7 days.
-Because arm movement must be somewhat limited for a few weeks after surgery, you will need more time off work after an arm lift is your job requires lifting or demanding physical activity.
+After arm lift surgery in our accredited surgical center in Maryland, you will be able to return home immediately and resume your desk job within 5-7 days.
+Because arm movement must be somewhat limited for a few weeks after surgery, you will need more time off work after an arm lift if your job requires lifting or demanding physical activity.

 The initial arm lift recovery period lasts about two weeks, although patients may need to wear a compression garment for longer to minimize swelling.
 After about 6-8 weeks, final arm lift results take shape, and arm lift scars gradually flatten and fade over the next several months.
 Ultimately, you will end up with slimmer, more defined upper arms and a new-found confidence to show them off.

-How much does an arm lift cost in the Washington D.C. area?
+How much does an arm lift generally cost in the Washington, DC area?

 The cost of brachioplasty is usually between 6000 and 7000 dollars.
 Because the operation varies, the cost of an arm lift at our Frederick County practice also varies.
 View information on our financing plans.